AlexFoxalt/GeoPymetry/README.md

 make tests
 ```

-<h2>Summing up</h2>
+<h2 style="font-family: 'Segoe UI',sans-serif">Summing up</h2>
-<p style="font-style: italic">If using my application helped you in learning geometry, helped you pass some test, or just helped you find answers to your geometry questions, then I will consider that I have achieved the goal that I set for myself at the moment when I decided to do this project.
+If using my application helped you in learning geometry, helped you pass some test, or just helped you find answers to your geometry questions, then I will consider that I have achieved the goal that I set for myself at the moment when I decided to do this project.
-Personally, with the help of this application, when it was still raw, I was preparing for the entrance exams to the university, by the way, I did well :) I checked my calculations on paper with those that GeoPymetry gave me on screen.
+<br><br>Personally, with the help of this application, when it was still raw, I was preparing for the entrance exams to the university, by the way, I did well :) I checked my calculations on paper with those that GeoPymetry gave me on screen.
-<br>I will try, if possible, to supplement the project with new functionality, add new figures, expand the scope of parameters possible for calculation, introduce new languages, and so on.
+<br><br>I will try, if possible, to supplement the project with new functionality, add new figures, expand the scope of parameters possible for calculation, introduce new languages, and so on.
-Any comments and pull requests are welcome, I'm open for dialogue.</p>
+Any comments and pull requests are welcome, I'm open for dialogue.

 <br><br><br><br>

-<p style="font-style: italic; text-align: right">Sincerely, the author of the project, <a href="https://github.com/AlexFoxalt" style="font-weight: bold">Alexfoxalt</a></p>
+<p align="right">Sincerely, the author of the project, <a href="https://github.com/AlexFoxalt">Alexfoxalt</a></p>
 </html>